Skip to contents

 • Frequency, where the metric makes an assumption about the frequency content of the gravitational acceleration component.

-Both assumptions are known to not hold true under all conditions, which is why no acceleration metric is perfect.
+Both assumptions are known for not being always true under all conditions, which is why no acceleration metric is perfect.

 Handling high frequency components in the signal

 Some argue that high frequency components in the signal should be treated as noise and be removed.
-However, more likely they represent the harmonics of low frequency movements and are by that part of the description of movement.
+However, they are more likely to represent the harmonics of low frequency movements and are thus part of the description of movement.
 For a more elaborate reflection on this, please see this blog post.

-All metrics that have the letter LF or BF in their name attempt to suppress the high frequency content of the signal.
+All metrics, listed above, that have the letters LF or BF in their name attempt to suppress the high frequency content of the signal.
+So, as a GGIR user you can decide whether you prefer to filter the higher frequencies or not.

 Why GGIR uses ENMO as a default.

 Only one metric can be the default.
 Acceleration metric ENMO (Euclidean Norm Minus One with negative values rounded to zero) has been the default metric since GGIR was created.
-In 2013 we investigated different ways of summarising the raw acceleration data (van Hees et al. PLoS ONE 2013).
+In 2013, we investigated different ways of summarising the raw acceleration data (van Hees et al. PLoS ONE 2013).
 In short, different metrics exist and there is very little literature to support the superiority of any metric at the time.
-As long as different studies use different metrics their findings will not be comparable.
-Therefore, the choice for metric ENMO has been partially pragmatic.
+As long as different studies use different metrics, their findings will not be comparable.
+Therefore, the choice for metric ENMO has been merely pragmatic.
 GGIR uses ENMO as default because:

 1. ENMO has demonstrated value in describing variance in daily energy expenditure, is correlated with questionnaire data, and able to describe patterns in physical activity.

-2. ENMO is easy to describe mathematically and by that improves reproducibility across studies and software tools.
+2. ENMO is easy to describe mathematically and, therefore, improves reproducibility across studies and software tools.

 3. ENMO attempts to quantify the acceleration in universal units and does not collapse the signal to an abstract scale.